aiven/devportal/docs/products/grafana/howto/replace-expression-string.rst

 Perform the replacement
 -----------------------

-Use a command of the following form to perform the replacement, changing the placeholder variable names to the values you collected above:
+Use a command like the following to perform the replacement, changing the placeholder variable names to the values you collected above:

 .. code:: bash